Skip to Content

 Then you'll heat the sugar

 Combine the sugar and water in a small pot.
 Heat on high heat until the sugar mixture is boiling and at a temperature of at least 250 degrees.
 Test the sugar water mixture readiness by dipping a wooden skewer into the sugar and then immediately into the cold water bath.
 If the sugar is hard and immovable, it's ready.
-If the sugar doesn't harden it hasn't hit the right temperature.
+If the sugar doesn't harden, it will not hit the right temperature.
 Keep heating it and try again in another minute.
-The sugar should not go above 300 degrees or it will burn.
+The sugar should not go above 300 degrees, or it will burn.

 Dip the pot with the sugar into the ice bath for 1 second and then remove and set back on the stovetop.